hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 3) Number of User Messages
 4) Bot Automation

-> **Bot Transfers** are shown on the graph too with a vertical line.

-The Bot automation metric gives you the percentage of conversations without bot breaks or human intervention (agent).
+The Bot automation metric gives you the percentage of conversations without bot breaks or human intervention (agent). **Bot Transfers** are shown on the graph too with a vertical line.

 > Knowledge Tip: A conversation is a set of messages used to accomplish a task.